Drinks photography is a subset of food photography where you photograph beverages in the most appealing way possible.

-By using these tips on how to photograph drinks you can step up your game and use secrets that make your photos look much better!
+By using these tips on how to photograph drinks, you can step up your game and make your cocktail photos look better than everyone elses.

 1. Make Your Subject Glow By Using Backlighting